 - Plan ahead: Check traffic, road construction and weather and map out your route

 - Do not drive drunk or otherwise impaired

 Contact Our Long Island Motor Vehicle Accident Lawyer Today

-The personal injury lawyers at the Law Office of Cohen & Jaffe, LLP want you to have safe and pleasant travels this fall.
+The personal injury lawyer in Long Island at the Law Office of Cohen & Jaffe, LLP want you to have safe and pleasant travels this fall.
 We hope that you will not need our services, but if you find yourself injured in a motor vehicle wreck, contact us at (866) 580-1960.

 If someone was driving dangerously or negligently and caused a car crash involving you or your family, our experienced Long Island car accident attorney can advise you on the law and help recover compensation for medical expenses, lost wages, damage to your car and other losses suffered.
 We offer no cost/no obligation consultations.
 Call today to schedule your free consultation.